klaudhaus/lit-up/README.md

 ## Application Structure

+Each application initialised with `lit-up` has its own `up` handler for user events.
+The easiest way to access this is using the [`lit-app`](https://github.com/klaudhaus/lit-app) module, which bundles `lit-up` state management along with isomorphic view support.
+But if you're using `lit-up` directly, there are various ways of obtaining a reference to `up`.

 ### Accessing `up`

 There are three ways to access the `up` function - via the promised return value of `app`, as a key provided to `view` or as the argument to `bootstrap`.